Sree-Praveen/Every-Cryptocurrency-Daily-Market-Price/README.md

 ---
 ![image](https://github.com/user-attachments/assets/248e1058-24ff-433c-92f7-6973c3d0ddda)

+For the period from 2015-01-01 to 2018-11-30, the correlation between cryptocurrency market data, the S&P 500 index, and inflation data appears to be weak or even negative.
+While traditional financial markets, represented by the S&P 500, are influenced by macroeconomic factors like interest rates and inflation, the cryptocurrency market operates largely independently, driven by factors such as speculation, technological advancements, regulatory changes, and adoption trends.
+During this period, Bitcoin and other cryptocurrencies experienced a significant bull run (notably in 2017), while inflation and the S&P 500 followed more stable trends.
+The divergence suggests that cryptocurrencies did not behave as a traditional hedge against inflation or closely track stock market movements, reinforcing their position as an alternative asset class rather than a direct reflection of traditional economic indicators.

 ## Model Selection and Training
 An **LSTM-based neural network** is used for binary classification, where the model predicts whether the closing price will increase (`1`) or decrease (`0`) on the next day.